golanlevin/DrawingWithMachines/assignments/2025/03_line/README.md

 # 3.2.
 Offset Curve Composition

-**(90-120 minutes, 25%)** *You are provided with libraries for computing "proper" offset curves, and invited to use them to make a creative composition.*
+**(2-4 hours, 25% or 50%)** *You are provided with libraries for computing "proper" offset curves—a type of machine-made line— and invited to use them to make a creative composition.*

 ![jenn_karson_offset_leaves](img/jenn_karson_offset_leaves.jpg)